SoFairOA/documentation/docs/19-step-9.md

 }
 ```

+This Notification is ingested by Software Heritage (see 9.3) and remove the Extrinsic
+Metadata object previously created.

 ## Edge cases

 * URL or SWHID aren’t available
     * Rejected save code now request and rejected deposit
+* An unknown failure happened while ingesting the mention

 ### Error cases